Sequential hypothesis testing for continuously-monitored quantum systems: Hypothesis testing

 If hypothesis $h_{k}$ is given with prior probability $\pi_{k}$, after observing a measurement sequence $\mathcal{Y}_{t}$, the posterior probability is given by Bayes' update rule,

 where $p(\mathcal{Y}_{t}|h_{k})=p_{k}(\mathcal{Y}_{t})$.
-Hence, the strong error conditions mean that a decision can be taken only if either \be p(h_{0}|\mathcal{Y}_{t}) \geq 1-\epsilon_{0} \mbox{ or } p(h_{1}|\mathcal{Y}_{t}) \geq 1-\epsilon_{1} \ee hold \footnote{Note that the strong error conditions cannot be met for all possible outcomes of a deterministic test.
-Indeed within a fixed-length scenario there is always a chance that the encountered sequence is not informative enough to guarantee the conditional probabilities.}.
+Hence, the strong error conditions mean that a decision can be taken only if either \be p(h_{0}|\mathcal{Y}_{t}) \geq 1-\epsilon_{0} \mbox{ or } p(h_{1}|\mathcal{Y}_{t}) \geq 1-\epsilon_{1} \ee hold \footnote{Note that the strong error conditions cannot be met for all possible outcomes of a deterministic test {where the length of the sequence is finite and fixed in advance.
+Indeed, in a fixed-length scenario there is always a chance that the encountered sequence is not informative enough, i.e. its conditional probability does not fulfill~\eqref{eq:strong_cond}.}}.
 We will denote by $\mathbf{S}(\epsilon_{0},\epsilon_{1})$ the class of inference strategies $\mathcal{S}=\{d,\tau\}$ which satisfy prescribed strong error bounds \eqref{eq:strong_cond}.
 The shortest permissible stopping time is the earliest moment at which either of these conditions is met.
 It is easy to see that the conditions in \eqref{eq:strong_cond} can be expressed in terms of the log-likelihood ratio \eqref{eq:LLR} as

 with $\ell_{t}:=\ell(\mathcal{Y}_{t})$.
-Therefore the optimal strategy (i.e. with the shortest stopping time) respecting the strong error conditions is given by an SPRT with the threshold values given in \eqref{eq:link}. an SPRT is defined as follows, by the stopping time
+Therefore the optimal strategy (i.e. with the shortest stopping time) respecting the strong error conditions is given by an SPRT with the threshold values given in \eqref{eq:link}.
+An SPRT is defined as follows, by the stopping time

 and the decision function